-So how can a parent know if your child is getting dehydrated?
-Here are the top 4 signs:
+So how can you know if your child is getting dehydrated?

 BONUS: I made an easy-to-read chart that describes the signs of mild, moderate, or severe dehydration in children that I think all parents should have.
 Download it for free right here!